Constructing an HTML Tree

 Our next problem: why’s everything so deeply indented?
 Why aren’t these open elements ever closed?

 In SGML, document type declarations contained a URL which defined the valid tags, and in older versions of HTML that was also recommended.
-Browsers do use the absence of a document type declaration to identify very old, pre-SGML versions of HTML,There’s also this crazy thing called “almost standards” or “limited quirks” mode, due to a backwards-incompatible change in table cell vertical layout.
+Browsers do use the absence of a document type declaration to identify very old, pre-SGML versions of HTML,There’s also this crazy thing called “almost standards” or “limited quirks” mode, due to a backward-incompatible change in table cell vertical layout.
 Yes.
 I don’t need to make these up! but don’t use the URL, so <!doctype html> is the best document type declaration for modern HTML.

-Self-closing tags
+Self-closing Tags

 Elements like <meta> and <link> are what are called self-closing: these tags don’t surround content, so you don’t ever write </meta> or </link>.
 Our parser needs special support for them.
-In HTML, there’s a specific list of these self-closing tags (the spec calls them “void” tags):A lot of these tags are obscure.
+In HTML, there’s a specific list of these self-closing tags (the specification calls them “void” tags):A lot of these tags are obscure.
 Browsers also support some additional, obsolete self-closing tags not listed here, like keygen.

 SELF_CLOSING_TAGS = [